Left heart catheterization

 How to Prepare for the Test

-In most cases, you should not eat or drink for 8 hours before the test.
-(Your provider may give you different directions.)
+In most cases, you should not eat or drink for 8 hours before the test. (your cardiologist may give you different directions.)

 The procedure will take place in the hospital.
 You may be admitted the night before the test, but it is more common to come to the hospital the morning of the procedure.
 In some cases, this procedure is done after you have already been admitted to the hospital possibly on an emergency basis.

-Your provider will explain the procedure and its risks.
+You will wear a hospital gown.
+Your cardiologist will explain the procedure and its risks.
 You must sign a consent form.

 How the Test will Feel